Skip to content

 Home>The Bernstein Blog>SHOULD YOU MOVE YOUR CAR AFTER AN ACCIDENT IN DETROIT?

-If you have ever had a car accident, even a minor one, you know how unnerving it can be.
-After a crash, most people are shaken up and unsure of what to do next.
-A common concern for drivers is whether to move their car or wait for the police.
+If you have ever been in a car accident, even a minor one, you know how disorienting it can be.
+After a crash, it’s not uncommon that people are shaken up and unsure of what to do next.
+A concern for many drivers is whether to move their car out of the crash area or wait for the police.

 Unfortunately, like many areas of the law, there is no universal rule that applies to every situation.
 Nevertheless, doing the wrong thing can have lasting consequences.
+Having a skilled Michigan car accident attorney on your side can help.
 Here is a guide to moving a vehicle safely and legally after a Detroit car accident.

 Do You Have a Case?